MinesEyeMedia/Mastering-Vim/Vim - Cheat Sheet.md

 dG - delete from cursor to the end of the file.<br>
 u - undo last operation.<br>
 CTRL+r - undo last undo.<br>
-This is a test sentence.<br>
-This is another test sentence.<br>
-This is yet another test sentence.<br>